Harrison Plaza

 Harrison Plaza (HP) was a shopping mall situated along Adriatico Street corner Ocampo Street in the district of Malate in Manila, Philippines.
-Opened in 1976 and closed at the end of 2019, it was the first modern and major shopping mall located in the area.
-The shopping mall building has been demolished to give way for a redevelopment of the site into a residential building complex with a shopping center called SM Harrison Park by SM Prime Holdings.
+Opened in 1976, and closed at the end of 2019, it was the first modern, major shopping mall in the area.
+The shopping mall has been demolished to make way for a redevelopment of the site into a residential complex with a shopping center called SM Harrison Plaza by SM Prime Holdings.